FelixKratz/SketchyBar/README.md

 ```bash
 sketchybar -m batch --add event <name> [optional: <NSDistributedNotificationName>]
 ```
-Optional: You can hook the notifications sent to the NSDistributedNotificationCenter e.g. the notification Spotify sends on track change: "com.spotify.client.PlaybackStateChanged" to create more responsive items
+Optional: You can subscribe to the notifications sent to the NSDistributedNotificationCenter e.g. the notification Spotify sends on track change: "com.spotify.client.PlaybackStateChanged" [example](https://github.com/FelixKratz/SketchyBar/discussions/12#discussioncomment-1455842), or the notification sent by the system when a bluetooth device connected, or disconnected: *com.apple.bluetooth.state* ([example](https://github.com/FelixKratz/SketchyBar/discussions/12#discussioncomment-1465761)) to create more responsive items.

 ### Triggering custom events
 This triggers a custom event that has been added before